RangLiu0706/RangLiu0706.github.io/_pages/publications.md

 # 📑 Journals (Lead)  {#journal-lead}

-1. **Rang Liu**, P. Li, M. Li, and A. L. Swindlehurst\*, "[Clutter-aware integrated sensing and communication: Models, methods, and future directions](https://arxiv.org/abs/2602.10537)," *Proceedings of the IEEE*, under revision.
+1. **Rang Liu**, P. Li, M. Li, and A. L. Swindlehurst\*, "[Clutter-aware integrated sensing and communication: Models, methods, and future directions](https://arxiv.org/abs/2602.10537)," *Proceedings of the IEEE*, to appear.

 1. **Rang Liu**\*, M. Li, M. Zafari, B. Ottersten, and A. L. Swindlehurst, "[Multi-domain optimization framework for ISAC: From electromagnetic shaping to network cooperation](https://ieeexplore.ieee.org/document/11347588)," *IEEE Wireless Commun.*, to appear. [<a href="https://github.com/RangLiu0706/Multi-Domain-Optimization-for-ISAC">code</a>]